laurentj/slimerjs/docs/installation.rst

 You can of course set this variable in your .bashrc, .profile or in the computer properties on Windows.

+.. _launch:

 Launching SlimerJS
 ------------------

-From a command line, call the <code>slimerjs</code> executable with the path of a javascript file.
+From a command line, call the `slimerjs` executable with the path of a javascript file.

 .. code-block:: bash